CloudBees CI JVM troubleshooting

-This document is intended as a reference for tuning and troubleshooting the Java Virtual Machine within which Jenkins runs, using current best practices as well as a troubleshooting guide for performance issues for Jenkins Administrators.
+This document is intended as a reference for tuning and troubleshooting the Java Virtual Machine (JVM) that CloudBees CI runs on, using current best practices, as well as a troubleshooting guide for performance issues for CloudBees CI administrators.

 Background

-Jenkins is a self-contained Java-based program, ready to run out-of-the-box, with packages for Windows, Mac OS X and other Unix-like operating systems.
-The Jenkins application runs inside a Java Virtual Machine (JVM).
+CloudBees CI is a self-contained Java-based program, ready to run out-of-the-box, with packages for Windows and Unix-like operating systems.
+The CloudBees CI application runs inside a JVM.

 JVMs have two primary functions: